-Moving to Brighton this month has made me realise what a tourist I can be in my own town.
+Moving back to Brighton after University has made me realise what a tourist I can be in my hometown.
 I had a few days to get all moved in before starting work and spent some time wandering round the town, the laines, the beach and it made me realise how beautiful Brighton is.

 Walk round Pavilion Gardens, I’ve been inside the Pavilion but unless you’re really into architecture and the history of the Pavilion I wouldn’t spend the money in all honesty.
 The gardens are stunning and in the winter there is an ice rink in front which is lovely to go to.

 Discover the Laines and all the little shops that are hidden away, check out the Photo Booth in Snoopers Paradise and find little cafes that nearly always have a lovely upstairs.

 The Pier, goes without saying really, you can’t visit Brighton and not stop by the Pier, the doughnuts are beautiful and it’s always fun to go in the Arcade and on a few rides.